Frequently Asked Questions

 • Be respectful and avoid confrontational behaviour with officials

-Is there mobile reception or Wi-Fi?
+Is there Wi-Fi or mobile reception at safari lodges?

 How do I prepare for medical needs and vaccinations?